mesosphere/dcos-docs-site/pages/1.12/installing/production/deploying-dcos/installation/index.md

    - For the install script to work, you must have created `genconf/config.yaml` and `genconf/ip-detect`.
+<a name="nginx-cmd"></a>

 2. From your home directory, run the following command to host the DC/OS install package through an NGINX Docker container.
 For `<your-port>`, specify the port value that is used in the `bootstrap_url`.

     ```bash
     sudo docker run -d -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx